ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/ff1/multiworld_en.md

 - The FF1Client which is bundled with [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)
 - The [BizHawk](http://tasvideos.org/BizHawk.html) emulator.
 Versions 2.3.1 and higher are supported.
   Version 2.7 is recommended
-- Your Final Fantasy (USA Edotopm) ROM file, probably named `Final Fantasy (USA).nes`
+- Your Final Fantasy (USA Edition) ROM file, probably named `Final Fantasy (USA).nes`.
+Archipelago.gg nor the Final Fantasy Randomizer Community can supply you with this.

 ## Installation Procedures
 1. Download and install the latest version of [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)
+   1. On Windows, download Setup.Archipelago.<HighestVersion>.exe and run it
 2. Assign Bizhawk version 2.3.1 or higher as your default program for launching `.nes` files.
     1. Extract your Bizhawk folder to your Desktop, or somewhere you will remember.
+Below are optional additional steps for loading ROMs more conveniently
-    2. Right-click on a ROM file and select **Open with...**
+       1. Right-click on a ROM file and select **Open with...**
-    3. Check the box next to **Always use this app to open .nes files**
+       2. Check the box next to **Always use this app to open .nes files**
-    4. Scroll to the bottom of the list and click the grey text **Look for another App on this PC**
+       3. Scroll to the bottom of the list and click the grey text **Look for another App on this PC**
-    5. Browse for `EmuHawk.exe` located inside your Bizhawk folder (from step 1) and click **Open**.
+       4. Browse for `EmuHawk.exe` located inside your Bizhawk folder (from step 1) and click **Open**.

 ## Playing a Multiworld
 Playing a multiworld on Archipelago.gg has 3 key components:
 1. The Server which is hosting a game for all players.
 2. The Client Program.
-For Final Fantasy 1 it is a standalone program but other randomizers may build it in.
+For Final Fantasy 1, it is a standalone program but other randomizers may build it in.
 3. The Game itself, in this case running on Bizhawk, which then connects to the Client running on your computer.

 To set this up the following steps are required: